Otolaryngology Residency (Arizona)

-This residency uses a unique apprenticeship system, in which residents are assigned to one or two staff consultants for three-month periods.
+The Otolaryngology Residency uses a unique apprenticeship system in which residents are assigned to one or two Mayo staff consultants for three-month periods.
 This system allows the resident graduated responsibility and close supervision and interaction.
-The final year you will be a chief resident associate having complete responsibility for your own clinic and operative cases.
+The final year, you are a chief resident associate with complete responsibility for your own clinic and operative cases.

 The Otolaryngology Residency is accredited by the Accreditation Council for Graduate Medical Education.

-When you successfully complete the Otolaryngology Residency Program, you will be able to take the Otolaryngology Certification Exam offered by the American Board of Otolaryngology.
+When you successfully complete the Otolaryngology Residency, you will be able to take the otolaryngology certification exam offered by the American Board of Otolaryngology.

-Created in 1987, the department of Otolaryngology-Head & Neck Surgery at Mayo Clinic Arizona has matured into a Head and Neck tertiary care referral center in the southwest.
+Created in 1987, the Department of Otolaryngology-Head & Neck Surgery/Audiology at Mayo Clinic's campus in Arizona has matured into a head and neck tertiary care referral center in the Southwest.